Martyn's Law - Terrorism (Protection of Premises) ACT

 What is Martyn's Law?

-Martyn's Law is proposed legislation, more formally known as the Terrorism (Protection of Premises) Bill.
+Martyn's Law is proposed legislation, more formally known as the Terrorism (Protection of Premises) Act.
 It has previously been known as the Protect Duty.
 Through Martyn’s Law, premises will be better prepared and ready to respond in the event of a terrorist attack.

-The Terrorism (Protection of Premises) Bill will make sure public premises and events are better prepared for and protected from terrorist attacks; requiring them to fulfil necessary but proportionate steps according to their capacity size to mitigate the impact of a terrorist attack and reduce harm.
+The Terrorism (Protection of Premises) Act will make sure public premises and events are better prepared for and protected from terrorist attacks; requiring them to fulfil necessary but proportionate steps according to their capacity size to mitigate the impact of a terrorist attack and reduce harm.

 Background to Martyn's Law

 Martyn's Law is named in tribute to Martyn Hett, who was killed alongside twenty-one others in the Manchester Arena terrorist attack after an Ariana Grande concert in 2017.
 Figen Murray, Martyn's mother, and the Martyn’s Law campaign team have tirelessly campaigned for the introduction of new legislation.
-In November 2023, King Charles III announced it would form part of the Government's legislative programme for the coming Parliamentary year.

 What premises are in scope?